Funders and supporters

-- The London Boroughs of Lambeth Southwark and Lewisham are jointly funding work delivering chemsex interventions for their residents and capacity building within their substance misuse and sexual health services.
+- The London Boroughs of Lambeth and Southwark are jointly funding work delivering chemsex interventions for their residents and capacity building within their substance misuse and sexual health services.

 - SASH (Support & Advice on Sexual Health) is the community sexual health partnership funded by the London Boroughs of Westminster, Kensington & Chelsea, and Hammersmith & Fulham.
 The partnership is led by Turning Point, along with Naz Project, Metro and London Friend, where we are the LGBT lead.

 - The London LGBT Domestic Abuse Partnership is a specialist network of LGBT organisations providing support to LGBT people who have experienced domestic abuse.
 The Partnership is led by Galop, with Stonewall Housing, and London Friend, where we provide a specialist LGBT domestic abuse counselling service.
 The Partnership is funded by London Councils.